envisioning/vocab/src/content/saif-secure-ai-framework.md

 - 0.585
 - 0.56
 - 0.535
-slug: saif
+slug: saif-secure-ai-framework
 summary: Set of guidelines and best practices developed by Google to enhance the security of AI systems across various applications.
 title: SAIF (Secure AI Framework)
 ---